vibbits/presentation/PITCHME.md

 ### So why does everyone love containers and Docker?

 - VM hypervisors are fat in terms of system requirements
-- small, neat capsule containing your application (4-6 times # server application instances)
+- small, neat capsule containing your application
 - enables CI, CD
-- containers gives you instant application portability
-- easy to deploy in a cloud
+- containers gives you instant application portability and easy to deploy in a cloud
-- make applications and workloads more portable and distributed in an effective, standardized, and repeatable way
+- make applications and workloads more portable in an effective, standardized, and repeatable way

 ---